Home / Employment Law – Employer

 - Wage and hour violations.
 Unfortunately, wage and hour violations are among the most common employment law violations.
 These violations occur when an employer does not pay a worker as agreed for hours they have already worked or denies appropriate overtime pay.
 Other common wage and hour violations include misclassification of employees, which often manifests as labeling an individual as an independent contractor to avoid providing benefits when they are, in fact, an employee.

 - Workplace accident claims.
 Workplace accidents can occur when employers fail to provide their employees with the necessary equipment to do their jobs safely.
 Other workplace accidents may stem from employee misconduct or some other cause.
 Regardless of cause, employees injured in the workplace may seek compensation for their damages, usually via the workers’ compensation system.

 - Wrongful termination.
 Another common employment law violation is wrongful termination, which occurs when someone is terminated from their job for a discriminatory reason.
 While California is an “at-will” employment state, meaning that employers are not required to give a reason for termination, employers may not violate anti-discrimination labor laws.

 This lengthy list of examples is by no means exhaustive, which demonstrates how common employment law cases truly are in California—and how much circumstances can vary.
-If you have been confronted with any of these employment law issues, then you should consider hiring a Temecula employment law attorney.
+If you have been confronted with any of these employment law issues, then you should consider hiring an employment law attorney.
 The right attorney can protect your business and your rights during your upcoming proceedings.